dbierer/zff_may_2020/README.md

 ## TODO
 * Research settings needed to enable Whoops error handling
+* Diagram that summarizes Signals and Slots

 ## Homework
+* For Mon 18 May
+  * Lab: Events
 * For Fri 15 May
   * Lab: Manipulating Views and Layouts
   * Lab: Create a Custom View Helper